gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 These environment variables can likely be taken from our example `.env` file and probably only need changing if you are deploying a custom setup.

 - `UPLOAD_DIR` | Directory that is used to store uploaded datasets.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
 - `CHROM_SIZES` | Path to the chromosome sizes file on the server filesystem that is needed for the `hicognition` module.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
 - `CHROM_ARMS` | Path to the file harboring genomic locations of chromosomal arms on the server filesystem that is needed for pileups in the `tasks.py` file containing different background tasks.
-This filepath is used inside the docker-container and should therefore be in relation to the mounted folder with code and data.
+This filepath is used inside the Docker container and should therefore be in relation to the mounted folder with code and data.
-- `REDIS_URL` | URL of redis server
+- `REDIS_URL` | URL of Redis server
 - `DIR_FRONT_END` | Relative path to the front_end files.
-- `DIR_STATIC` | Static directory for the nginx server
+- `DIR_STATIC` | Static directory for the Nginx server
 - `MYSQL_DATA_DIR` | Relative directory to persist MySQL database to
-- `INTEGRATION_TESTS` | Relative path to integration test directory
+- `INTEGRATION_TESTS` | Relative path to the integration test directory
 - `DOC_PATH` | Relative path to documentation files